HongThatCong/idb2sig/README.md

 # idb2sig
 1. idb2pat.py:

-## idb2pat.py still have some bugs, please wait until I fix all of them.
-Thanks.

 Script of FireEye Flare, flare_ida.

 I have fix some bugs and make it works with x64 binaries.